 Stephen Metcalfe: Will my right hon.
 Friend tell the House what assessment he has made of the potential merits of the use of AI in fraud protection?
 How will his Department ensure that appropriate safety measures are in place?

-Stephen Metcalfe: What steps he is taking to prevent the use of mobile telephones in prisons.
+Stephen Metcalfe: What steps he is taking with Cabinet colleagues to support levelling-up policies across the UK.

 Stephen Metcalfe: I thank my right hon.
 Friend for that answer.
 However, as he develops these policies further, will he remember that even in apparently affluent areas, there are pockets that would benefit significantly from levelling-up investment, especially across Basildon and Thurrock?
 Will he therefore tell the House what plans he has to include those areas in the next round of investment?